Tech Sales Salary and Progression

 An account executive manages and grows relationships with a company’s existing customer base.

-This involves upselling, cross-selling and renewing contracts.
+This involves upselling, cross-selling, renewing contracts and managing sales cycles.
 An account executive is also responsible for ensuring customer satisfaction and meeting sales targets.

 The role of an account executive is usually one of the most sought-after roles in tech sales.
 This is because it is often seen as a stepping stone to more senior positions after some experience as a sales development rep.